Primary Bone Cancer: Introduction

 Ewing sarcoma.
 This cancer affects mainly children and teenagers.
 It's also called Ewing tumor.
 Most of these tumors start in bone, but they can also start in the soft tissues of the limbs, like muscles.
 Ewing sarcoma usually is found in the legs, arms, pelvis, or chest wall.
 But can start in any bone.

 Fibrosarcoma and malignant fibrous histiocytoma.
-These cancers are most often found in soft tissues such as ligaments, tendons, fat, and muscle around bone.
+These cancers are most often found in soft tissues, such as ligaments, tendons, fat, and muscle around bone.
 They're rare in bones.
 They usually affect the legs, arms, or jaw.
-Older adults are most likely to get these cancers.
+Middle-aged adults are most likely to get these cancers.

 Giant cell tumors of bone.
 These tumors are almost always benign (not cancer).
-But in rare cases they can be cancer.
+But, in rare cases, they can be cancer.
 They're most often found around the knee or shoulder and sometimes other bones in young to middle-aged adults.
-They don't often spread to other sites, but tend to come back, even after they are surgically removed.
+They don't often spread to other distant sites but tend to come back to the place they started.
+This can happen even after they are surgically removed.
 With each return, the chances of the cancer spreading to other parts of the body increases.
 There's also a soft tissue tumor called giant cell tumor.
 It's not related to this bone tumor.

 Chordoma.
 This tumor usually grows at the base of the skull or in the bones of the spine.
 Less often, it starts in other parts of the spine.
 These tumors tend to grow slowly and rarely spread.
 But they often come back after surgery is done to remove them.
 Chordoma is most common in adults who are 30 years of age and older.
 It's about twice as common in men than in women.

 If you have questions about bone cancer, talk with your healthcare provider.
 Your healthcare provider can help you understand more about this cancer.